 An idea that has generated much interest within the complementary medicine and holistic nutrition fields is that of the acid-base (or acid-alkaline) balance of the foods that we eat and the potential harm that a diet that is too acidic can cause.
-Are alkaline diets for health fact or just fiction?
+Are alkaline diets for health fact or is it just fiction?

 The various compounds that result from the digestion of food and end up circulating through our bodies for eventual utilization and/or excretion will be either acidic or alkaline.

 The theory behind an alkaline diet is that if we eat a lot of foods that are (net) acid forming in the body and few that are alkaline, we will create a level of what has been called low-grade metabolic acidosis, and this metabolic acidosis is linked by promoters of these diets to a range of negative health effects including increased tumor growth, reduced bone density and catabolism (breakdown) of muscle tissue.

 It is not technically correct to say that the blood will become overly acidic as many claim, because blood pH, and cellular pH is one of the most tightly controlled mechanisms in the body.
 However, there may be significant general health effects from having a diet that is too acidic, and many of these stem from our need to buffer blood and cells that are potentially too acidic (bring them back to a normal pH range.)

 Animal proteins and cereal grains contain sulphur, which contains amino acids methionine, cysteine and homocysteine.
 When oxidized, these form sulphate, a major contributor to blood acidity.
 In these foods, sulphate is balanced with acid-forming types of potassium, unlike potassium compounds found in fruits and vegetables that are considered to be alkaline forming.